linhdo1308/Sales-Call-Engagement-Analysis/README.md

-# Sale Call Engagement Analysis using Decision Tree model
+# Sale Call Engagement Analysis using Decision Tree model (R)

 Sales department at AdviseInvest is facing a problem where many of customers who scheduled a sales call does not answer the call.
 We will clean data and then use a classification tree model to estimate the probability of customers answering sales call.